Can this startup for home kitchen cooking create a new kind of takeout?

 Just like mama used to make

 Alvin Salehi knows firsthand that starting and maintaining a restaurant business is financially precarious.
 His parents came to the U.S. from Iran in the 1970s, and set up a restaurant that they eventually had to shutter.
 “That was supposed to be a big inflection point for our family,” he says. “[But] it became very clear that on a good day, they were barely able to break even.”
 As the average price of starting a restaurant is around $275,000, Salehi knew that route was cost-prohibitive for many.
 So, he aimed to start a platform to bring the food industry to where they already were: at home.
-He cofounded Shef in 2019 with Joey Grassia, a former marketing employee for Facebook.
+He cofounded Shef in 2019 with Joey Grassia, a former marketing employee for Facebook and food startup entrepreneur.

 Mir has now been cooking at home via Shef for six months.
 She says the initial on-boarding process wasn’t so much difficult as it was rigorous.
 That’s by design, says Salehi—who became familiar with intensive regulatory processes during his government days, when he worked as a senior tech advisor for the Obama White House.
 In order to comply with complex food safety regulations, chefs-to-be go through food safety certification exams, food quality assessments, and receive hairnets, masks, and thermometers, and they must retain a high rating on the site.
 Salehi says Shef has a waitlist of 16,000, caused not just by high demand from prospective cooks, but the slowness of safety procedures.